|Position:||Vice President for University Athletics and AD|

 |Major:||B.A.
 Political Science|

 Ray Anderson was named Arizona State University’s Vice President for University Athletics and Athletics Director on Jan.
-9, 2014.
+9, 2014, and has quickly begun to redefine the collegiate athletics landscape over the course of his tenure at ASU.

 “At ASU we have three priorities for our athletic director,” said University President Dr. Michael Crow, “help our student-athletes maximize their academic achievement and ensure they graduate on time; win; and win within the rules.
 Ray has the skills, experience and enthusiasm to accomplish those goals.
 Under his leadership, ASU student-athletes will continue to perform at the highest level both on the field and in the classroom.
 Ray will also play an important role in the university’s campaign to improve and expand its sports facilities through the development of the ASU Athletic Facilities District.”